Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/README.md

-# Aid Worker KIKA(Killed, Injured, Kidnapped, or Arrested) Data set
+# Aid Worker KIKA(Killed, Injured, Kidnapped, or Arrested) 2020 - 2023 Dataset
-This dataset contains agency- and publicly-reported data for events in which an aid worker was killed, injured, kidnapped, or arrested, Categorized by country.
+This dataset contains agency- and publicly-reported data for events in which an aid worker was killed, injured, kidnapped, or arrested.
 # Methodology
 The Insecurity Insight data resource includes incidents where an aid worker was reportedly killed or injured by the use of violence (but not by illness or in an accident), kidnapped, or arrested for any reason (KIKA).
 It is compiled from two categories of sources:
 - verified security incidents submitted to Insecurity Insight by Aid in Danger partner agencies; and
 - open-source-reported incidents identified by Insecurity Insight and published in the Aid in Danger News Brief.